Make an impact

 Join my 1:1 coaching program or invite me in for a team workshop to identify the root causes of your burnout and get simple tools and practices to begin addressing it right away.

-I’ve helped hundreds of people in nonprofits learn how to integrate mindfulness into their daily lives without adding a ton to their to-do lists.
+I’ve helped hundreds of people in nonprofits learn how to integrate mindfulness into their daily lives without adding another “should” to their endless to-do lists.

 Does this sound like your typical workday?